Can My UK Landlord Raise My Rent If My Boyfriend Moved In?

 - Notarizing any document

 DoNotPay is an AI-powered chatbot that helps tenants understand and fight for their rights.
 The online lawyer service can help you with a number of legal issues about landlord tenancy agreements and eviction.
-If you need help negotiating rent with your landlord, DoNotPay has a number of questions to ask about your tenancy agreement that is designed to get landlords to give you a rent reduction or at least not raise your rent as much as they want.
+If you need help negotiating rent with your landlord, DoNotPay has a number of questions to ask about your tenancy agreement that is designed to get landlords to give you a rent reduction or at least not as much as they want.